Schedule a FREE Initial Meeting

 Before entering a civil partnership, you have the right to draw up a pre-partnership agreement (the equivalent of a prenuptial agreement).
 Having a pre-partnership agreement means you can protect your assets in the event that you and your partner end the relationship.
 This agreement should be fair for both parties and cover details such as finances, property, debt and custody of children.

-The signing of the civil partnership registration should be carried out in front of a licensed registrar and two witnesses.
+The signing of the civil partnership registration should be carried out in front of a licenced registrar and two witnesses.

 Once a couple has entered into a civil partnership, both parties gain new legal rights that can aid them in the event of a partner’s death or the dissolution of the partnership.